This document is an English translation of the Finnish auditor’s report. Only the Finnish version of the report is legally binding.

 Report on the Audit of the Financial Statements

-We have audited the financial statements of Tecnotree Corporation (business identity code 1651577-0) for the year ended 31 December 2016.
-The financial statements comprise the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in shareholders’ equity, cash flow statement and notes, including a summary of significant accounting policies, as well as the parent company’s balance sheet, income statement, cash flow statement and notes.
+We have audited the financial statements of Tecnotree Corporation (business identity code 1651577-0) for the year ended 31 December, 2017.
+The financial statements comprise the consolidated balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, including a summary of significant accounting policies, as well as the parent company’s balance sheet, income statement, statement of cash flows and notes.

 In our opinion

-— the consolidated financial statements give a true and fair view of the group’s financial performance, financial position and cash flows in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU
+— the consolidated financial statements give a true and fair view of the group’s financial position, financial performance and cash flows in accordance with International Financial Reporting Standards (IFRS) as adopted by the EU,

 — the financial statements give a true and fair view of the parent company’s financial performance and financial position in accordance with the laws and regulations governing the preparation of financial statements in Finland and comply with statutory requirements.